381st Rifle Division

 The 381st Rifle Division was raised in 1941 as an infantry division of the Red Army, and served for the duration of the Great Patriotic War in that role.
-It began forming in August, 1941 in the Urals Military District.
-It first served in the bitter fighting around the Rzhev salient, deep in the German rear in the 39th Army and came close to being completely destroyed in July, 1942.
-The division's survivors were moved north well away from the front for a major rebuilding.
+It was formed in August of 1941 in the Urals Military District.
+It first served in the fighting around the Rzhev salient, and came close to being completely destroyed in July of 1942.
+The division's survivors were moved north, away from the front for a major rebuilding.
 It returned to the front in October, joining the 3rd Shock Army for the battle and siege of Velikiye Luki.
 The division remained in this general area in western Russia until March, 1944, when it was moved to the Reserve of the Supreme High Command and then to 21st Army north of Leningrad in April.
-It served in the offensive that drove Finland out of the war from June to September, winning a battle honor and the Order of the Red Banner in the process, before being transferred back to the Soviet-German front in October.
-As part of the 2nd Shock Army of 2nd Belorussian Front the 381st advanced across Poland and Pomerania during the winter of 1945, then joined its Front's advance across the Oder River into north-central Germany in late April, ending the war on the Baltic coast.
-In the summer of that year the division was disbanded.
+It served in the Vyborg–Petrozavodsk offensive, winning a battle honor and the Order of the Red Banner in the process, before being transferred back to Belarus.
+As part of the 2nd Shock Army of the 2nd Belorussian Front, the 381st advanced across Poland and Pomerania during the winter of 1945, then joined its Front's advance across the Oder River into Germany in late April, ending the war on the Baltic coast.
+In the summer of 1945, the division was disbanded.